Vsingh31/Election_Analysis/README.md

 **Assign a variable to save the file to a path.** file_to_save = os.path.join("analysis", "election_analysis.txt")

+* In case,if any election has multiple candidates with same name, additional field like party_affiliation can be used to identify the candidates distictively.
+The code change to incorporate the additional field will be simple and straight forward in the script (PyPoll_challenge.py).
+Assuming that a new field "Party name" comes in csv file,following changes can be applied to handle that.

 * if candidates party or candidate DOB or any other additional field can be incorporated with minor changes in the codes.